ckeditor/ckeditor5/docs/getting-started/integrations/react.md

 export default App;
 ```

-Remember to import the necessary stylesheets.
+Remember to import the necessary style sheets.
 The `ckeditor5` package contains the styles for open-source features, while the `ckeditor5-premium-features` package contains the premium features styles.

 ## Component properties